NAUTICAL NOTES (boating tips and information)

 Weather...

 Do check the weather forecast.
-Even with predictions of good weather, never assume that all conditions will remain the same during your cruise - especially in New England!
+Even with predictions of good weather, never

-Don't operate in marginal weather and never ignore forecasts of severe weather.
+Don't operate in marginal weather and never ignore forecasts of severe

 (See Related Links - Current Weather and Forecast for Spofford, NH)